Skip to content

 // An output node, specified by using `type: 'output'`

-// A custom node, specified by using a custom type name
+// we set it by using a custom type name we choose, in this example `special`

 {